Laboratory analysis of microplastics

 The latest regulatory developments concerning microplastics

-After being commissioned by the European Union, in 2019 ECHA proposed a far-reaching restriction on the use of microplastics in products put to market in the EU.
-This regulation aims to ban the commercialization of products containing microplastics in order to limit their release into the environment.
-In December of 2020, the SEAC (Committee for Socio-Economic Analysis) body endorsed ECHA’s proposal and made even stricter recommendations regarding the size limit of a piece of microplastic, which is now set to between 100nm and 5mm.
+After being commissioned by the European Union, ECHA has proposed a wide-ranging restriction on microplastics in products placed on the EU market in 2019.
+The aim of this regulation is to ban the marketing of products containing microplastics in order to limit their release into the environment.

 This European restriction, which comes into force in 2022, affects all industrial products, since microplastics are deliberately added to the majority of consumer products.
 However, it mainly concerns ‘microbeads’ in cosmetic products that are rinsed after use.